iamsitting/iamsitting.github.io/content/markdown/2025/01/hangfire-tracing.md

 ### 2. Traces and Logs Are Not the Same

-You might be logging a `trace_id`, but unless that ID is part of a real, active trace context — **your traces won’t be linked**.
+You might be logging a `trace_id`, but unless that ID is part of a real, active trace context — **your traces won't be linked**.

 ### 3. Spans Must Be Linked Explicitly